twilightscapes/memegenes-old/src/content/posts/large-marge.md

 <li>

 ## Conspiracy Theories:
-Marjorie Taylor Greene has a history of promoting and spreading baseless conspiracy theories such as QAnon, which is associated with far-right extremism and has been linked to numerous instances of violence.</li>
+Marjorie Taylor Greene has a history of promoting and spreading baseless conspiracy theories such as QAnon, which is associated with far-right extremism and has been linked to numerous instances of violence and mental illness.</li>

 <li>

 ## Anti-Semitic Views:
-Greene has made multiple anti-Semitic remarks, including suggesting that Jewish people were responsible for recent wildfires in California, and claiming that Jewish billionaire George Soros was a Nazi collaborator during World War II.</li>
+Greene has made multiple anti-Semitic remarks, including suggesting that Jewish people were responsible for recent wildfires in California using Jewish-made space lasers, and claiming that Jewish billionaire George Soros was a Nazi collaborator during World War II.</li>

 <li>